-There are over 24,000 households on the Homemove register wanting to rent a council or housing association home in Brighton & Hove.
-Numbers on the register have been rising, while few council homes become empty.
+There are thousands of households on the Homemove register wanting to rent a council or housing association home in Brighton & Hove and a shortage of affordable rented homes.
 We need more new homes for local residents and to help council tenants who now need to move to a bigger or smaller home, or to a home that meets their mobility needs.

 The council already works closely with other social landlords to help them increase the supply of homes across the city.
 Under the New Homes for Neighbourhoods programme, we are building new homes on our own land.

 Where are the New Homes for Neighbourhoods homes being built?